This section describes the system’s host information and how to configure them, it covers the following topics:

 Static Hostname Mapping

 How an IP address is assigned to an interface in Ethernet.
 This section shows how to statically map an IP address to a hostname for local (meaning on this VyOS instance) name resolution.
+This is the VyOS equivalent to /etc/hosts file entries.

 Create a static hostname mapping which will always resolve the name <hostname> to IP address <address>.